soggie/rubentan.com/src/content/gaming/lets-talk-about-dice.md

 In cases like these, having the ability to adjust difficulty targets is a godsend for GMs.
 It's easier for me to craft a tighter narrative that way.

-> In _Obsidian World_, difficulty comes in 4 steps: 0, -1d, -2d, or -3d.
-After rolling your dice, remove a number of results equal to the difficulty, starting from the highest to the lowest.
-Stop when you have removed the stated number of dice, or if you are left with just 1 die score.
+> In _Obsidian World_, difficulty ranges from 1 to 4.
+If your method rating is less than the difficulty, pick the lowest of 3d6 as your score.
+If your method rating is equal to the difficulty, pick the middle of 3d6 as your score.
+If your method rating is higher than the difficulty, pick the highest of 3d6 as your score.

 ### Wrapping it up